You know how you see somewhere that just looks so adorable in pictures, and when you go it somehow really is that adorable in real life?

 Renting a car gives you the most flexibility, but it is also the most hands-on option (need to navigate, find parking, etc).
 Thankfully, driving in France is fairly straightforward, road conditions are good, and traffic on the freeways isn’t bad at all.

 Driving in downtown Nice was not my favorite, but worth it to get the flexibility.
-We chose this option on our second trip to southern France because some places we wanted to hit weren’t easily accessible to train and much less convenient by bus.
+We chose this option on our second trip to southern France because some places we wanted to hit weren’t easily accessible to train and much less convenient by bus, plus we wanted full control over our schedule.

-Most cars in France are manual transmission, so if that’s going to be a problem you’ll want to make your car reservation for automatic as early as possible (limited number of automatic cars) and be prepared to spend a little more.
+Important Note: Most cars in France are manual transmission, so if that’s going to be a problem you’ll want to make your car reservation for automatic as early as possible (limited number of automatic cars) and be prepared to spend a little more.
+In addition, rental cars have been in high demand lately and prices have been high and availabilty has been lower than usual.

 The cost for a train ride is a little more than the cost of taking the bus.
 However, as we found out on a different day trip, the bus takes quite a bit longer than the train.
 If you are choosing between bus and train, unless prices are exorbitantly higher on the day you want to travel, I would 100% prioritize having more time and take the train.